 Small businesses with Product Inventory use the “Accrual Accounting Method” to record their Inventory Assets on their Balance Sheet.
 They may still use the “Cash Accounting Method” for everything else.
 If Product Inventory is required to account for your business Income, you must generally use the “Accrual Accounting Method” for Sales and Purchases.

 At the end of the tax year, your business will be taxed on the Profits it made for the year.
 Your Inventory does indirectly affect your Profits.
-Your Inventory lowers your profits, which lowers your Taxable Income.
-Your Profits are your Total Revenue minus your COGS (cost of goods sold) expense.
+Your unsold Inventory is an Asset on your Balance Sheet.
+Your Gross Profits are calculated by deducting the COGS (cost of goods sold) expense from your Total Income.
+You increase your Gross Profits by decreasing your COGS (cost of goods sold) expenses.
+Inventory,

 If You Use a Cash Accounting Method for Your Income; you Must Use a Cash Accounting Method for Your Expenses